-Meanwhile, California's Department of Health Care Services has received approval from Center for Medicare/Medicaid Services to end Medi-Cal reimbursement for ADHC on September 1, and is proceeding with a "transition plan" that requires ADHC providers to discharge their patients to "appropriate services."
+Meanwhile, California's Department of Health Care Services received approval from Center for Medicare/Medicaid Services to end Medi-Cal reimbursement for ADHC on September 1, 2011.
+DHCS decided to extend that date to December 1 and is proceeding with a complicated "Transition Plan" that includes automatically enrolling almost 26,000 dually eligible ADHC patients into Medi-Cal managed care Plans on October 1.
+DHCS expects ADHC providers to coordinate with the Plans, and to discharge patients to "appropriate services" that will be managed by the Plans.
 This in spite of the fact that Medi-Cal does not approve patients for ADHC reimbursement until an assessment shows proof that other services are not appropriate or adequate to meet their needs.
+DHCS's Transition Plan does not include a pro forma to indicate how much the planned activities will cost, how the activities will tap the \$85 million in state funds, and whether or not DHCS's planned changes will exceed that designated funding.